-- 3.1 The Company has been duly incorporated in the Cayman Islands as an exempted company with limited liability and is validly existing and in good standing with the Registrar of Companies under the laws of the Cayman Islands. - 3.2 The authorised share capital of the Company, with effect immediately prior to the completion of the listing of the Company's ADSs representing the Shares, will be US\$ divided into (i) Class A Ordinary Shares of a par value of US\$ each, (ii) Class B Ordinary Shares of a par value of US\$ each, and (iii) shares of a par value of US\$ each of such class or classes (however designated) as the board of directors may determine in accordance with the A&R Memorandum and Articles. - 3.3 The issue and allotment of the Shares have been duly authorised and when allotted, issued and paid for as contemplated in the Registration Statement, the Shares will be legally issued and allotted, fully paid and non-assessable.
+- 3.1 The Company has been duly incorporated in the Cayman Islands as an exempted company with limited liability and is validly existing and in good standing with the Registrar of Companies under the laws of the Cayman Islands. - 3.2 The authorised share capital of the Company, with effect immediately prior to the completion of the separation and distribution as described in the Registration Statement, will be US\$1,000,000 divided into (i) Class A Ordinary Shares of a par value of US\$0.001 each, (ii) Class B Ordinary Shares of a par value of US\$0.001 each of such class or classes (however designated) as the board of directors may determine in accordance with the A&R Memorandum and Articles. - The transfer, distribution, issue and allotment, as appropriate, of the Shares as described in the Registration Statement have been duly authorised and when transferred, distributed, allotted, issued and paid for as contemplated in the Registration Statement, the Shares will be legally issued and allotted, fully paid and non-assessable.
 As a matter of Cayman law, a share is only issued when it has been entered in the register of members (shareholders). - 3.4 The statements under the caption "Taxation" in the prospectus forming part of the Registration Statement, to the extent that they constitute statements of Cayman Islands law, are accurate in all material respects and that such statements constitute our opinion.